 For applicants without a master’s degree, an average GPA of 3.3 in the last 60 hours of undergraduate nursing course work.
 Applicants who do not meet the minimum GPA requirements for their BSN or MS also may provide additional evidence documenting examples of outstanding professional leadership, practice and/or scholarship for special consideration.

-If English is not your native language, please submit a TOEFL score of at least 80 (internet-based test) or an IELTS score of at least 6.5.
+If English is not your native language, please submit a TOEFL score of at least 80 (internet-based test), an IELTS score of at least 6.5, a Pearson Test of English (PTE) score of at least 59 or a Cambridge C1 Advanced score of at least 180.

 Transcripts of all previous college or university education.
 Unofficial transcripts suffice for application; if you are accepted, you will be asked to provide official transcripts.